Sunday, April 28, 2019

 Just imagining the old dance hall alive again with music, and mini art shows.
 Space for personal work.
 Space for voice lessons, dancing, guitar.
 Learning the craft of set design, or sculpting, or stained glass mosaics, or watercolors... whatever folks may want to do or teach.
 Garden space for veggies as well as flowers.
 A common kitchen for Lakewood Theater actors and thier families to make and share meals before or after rehersals and shows if they wish, a hot shower, and comfortable rooms to rest in; just like the bungalos and the inn of old where traveling theater companies stayed a season at a time and made a community of it.

 Right now I just have so many wonderful ideas for this place, and know it will be a journey to get there.
-Keep up to date on how it's going by following this blog.
-Certainly however it shapes itself, I am fortunate to have my husband and my son supporting the vision along the way, and this is their public thank you! - Dawnella Sutton
+Keep up to date on how it's going by following this blog. - Dawnella Sutton

 *You must understand, my relationship with Lakewood Theater began in the days when all those actors' photos lined the walls, I thought drinking Shirley Temples made me the height of sophistication, and when Van Johnson came to perform I still couldn't believe he didn't choose to stay in Brigadoon with Gene Kelly.
 By the time I heard the Wild Olive stories I was rife with a bohemian vibe myself.